explore

 Sleeping Bag

 Sleeping bags are rated for temperature.
-Make sure to pick a sleeping bag that is warmer than you need it to be.
+One of the basics for camping is to make sure to pick a sleeping bag that is warmer than you need it to be.
 You can always unzip, but it’s a lot more difficult to make a sleeping bag warmer than it is.

 A sleeping bag’s temperature rating is partially driven by the shape: